2012 - 2015

 To meet the diverse needs of the population served, the Alberta SPCA expands the team responsible for assisting pet owners in crisis.
 A new Pet Safekeeping Coordinator is hired while the previous coordinator transitions to Director of One Family Welfare.

-By helping pet owners navigate crisis situations, the Alberta SPCA’s One Family Welfare department will be able to fill the service gap between the intersection of human social services and animal welfare in Alberta.
+By helping pet owners navigate crisis situations, the Alberta SPCA’s One Family Welfare department fills the service gap between the intersection of human social services and animal welfare in Alberta.
 Thus ensuring Alberta SPCA’s mission to protect, promote, and enhance the well-being of animals in Alberta.

 Covid-19 initially brought many new challenges for our department.
 We saw a sharp decline in services from March 2020 to June 2020.
 This was due to service restrictions across Alberta.

 Clients who were accessing the program were required to utilize the program for longer than before as housing became harder to obtain.
 Client numbers quickly rose back up to normal throughout the second half of the year, and calls for assistance nearly doubled from the year previous.